dtcenter/METplotpy/docs/Users_Guide/line.rst

   .. code-block:: ini

     python $METPLOTPY_SOURCE/METplotpy/metplotpy/plots/line/line.py $WORKING_DIR/minimal_line.yaml

+    *Note* Remember to replace *METplotpy* with *METplotpy-x.y.z* (x.y.z is the version number) if the source code was downloaded as the zip or gzip'd tar file.

 * A **line_default.png** output file will be created in the directory specified in the *plot_filename* configuration setting